 FORM 25- D

 Good manufacturing practice (GMP) is a system for ensuring that products are consistently produced and controlled according to quality standards.
 The government of India has made the GMP mandatory for all.
-It is now a strategy on the production of traditional medicinal formulations, that production is based on thorough analysis of the prevailing conditions during purchase, quality control, packaging and marketing.
+It is now a strategy on the production of traditional medicinal formulations, that production is based on a thorough analysis of the prevailing conditions during purchase, quality control, packaging, and marketing.